henriquetmartins/playwright-test-example/README.md

         // IMPLEMENTATION
     })
 ```
 then use test-tag script and pass you tag in cmd run
 `$ npm run test-tag @foo`

 ## Generate Reports
-After tests run, generate report with allure.
+After the tests done, if you want generate a report run in cmd
 `$ allure serve`
-In playwright.config.js we set configs to make printscreen allways and save trace if test fail.
+In playwright.config.js we set configs to make printscreen always and save trace if test fail.

 ## Author